 - Posters and signs for rules and regulations for covid-19 laws and policies will be placed at the entrance and throughout the Institute.

 - Sanitizing gel will be in all bathrooms, classrooms, and common areas of the Institute.

 - Floor markings for social distancing.

-- De-densification of classrooms and social distancing on Institute premises: classrooms will have student desks spread out at least 1 meter from each other, and the professor’s desk at least 1 meter from students.
+- De-densification of classrooms and social distancing on Institute premises: classrooms have student desks spread out at least 1 meter from each other, and the professor’s desk at least 1 meter from students.

-- Staff offices will be spaced out and the capacity for individual extra-curricular activities will be reduced.
+- Staff offices will be spaced out and the capacity for individual extra-curricular activities is reduced.

-- Frequent cleanings of the common areas surfaces in the classrooms, restrooms, and high-traffic areas will be performed with products that meet Italian and EU anti-covid sanitation recommendations.
+- Frequent cleanings of the surfaces of the common areas in the classrooms, restrooms, and high-traffic areas are performed with products that meet Italian and EU anti-covid sanitation recommendations.

 - Daily deep cleaning and sanitizing of the entire Institute every evening.

 STUDENT TRAVEL WHILE ABROAD

 All students are required to complete a Travel Information Form prior to any travel outside of the local area.
-This form documents the details of their travel, including modes of transportation, lodging, travel companions and destinations.
-Our team will monitor travel alerts and review the travel forms to provide updates and guidance on restrictions to ensure that students avoid prohibited destinations and those considered high risk.
+This form documents the details of their travel, including modes of transportation, lodging, travel companions, and destinations.
+Our team monitors travel alerts and review the travel forms to provide updates and guidance on restrictions to ensure that students avoid prohibited destinations and those considered high risk.

 SUSPECTED OR CONFIRMED CASES OF COVID-19

 In the event a student tests positive, the local authorities will provide detailed guidance on the procedures to be followed.
-According to current regulations this may include quarantining in separate housing for a specified period (usually 14 days) or until a negative test is confirmed.
-It is the students’ responsibility to ensure the costs for quarantine facilities is covered by their international health insurance plan.
+According to current regulations, this may include quarantining in separate housing for a specified period (usually 14 days) or until a negative test is confirmed.
+It is the students’ responsibility to ensure the costs for quarantine facilities are covered by their international health insurance plan.